Surgical Billing Guide for Residents

 For Medicare to reimburse a teaching physician for a procedure performed with resident involvement, the attending must satisfy the teaching physician rule.
 This is one of the most commonly failed documentation requirements in academic surgery.

-The rule: The teaching physician must be present during the key portions of the procedure and must personally be involved in those portions, not merely supervise or observe.
-Presence for opening and closing only is not sufficient for a major procedure.
+The rule (42 CFR 415.172, CMS MLN006347 Nov 2024): The teaching physician must be physically present during all critical or key portions of the procedure and must personally participate in those portions, not merely supervise or observe.
+During non-critical portions, the attending must be immediately available to return — not performing another procedure or otherwise unavailable.

 Required documentation in the attending attestation:

-• The attending was present and participated in the key portions of the procedure
+- The attending was present and participated in the critical or key portions of the procedure

-The minimum attestation language: “I was present and participated in the key portions of this procedure.
+The minimum attestation language: “I was present and participated in the critical or key portions of this procedure.
 I have reviewed the resident’s operative note and agree with the findings and technique as documented.”

 What residents should know: Your operative note supports the billing only if the attending attestation is present and complete.
 A detailed, accurate resident note without a proper attending attestation results in the claim being denied or downcoded.
 Write the note well.
 Make sure the attending signs it properly.